DRA3V50/CyberVector/README.md

 # ⚖ Operational Directive

-CyberVector is a **defensive cybersecurity research initiative** designed for experimentation and security control validation within controlled laboratory environments.
+CyberVector is a defensive cybersecurity research initiative dedicated to the controlled study of host compromise behavior within Linux environments.

-All simulations and telemetry analysis documented in this repository are conducted strictly for defensive research and system hardening evaluation.

-All simulations documented in this repository are conducted within isolated laboratory systems for the purpose of improving host security posture, evaluating defensive techniques, and strengthening incident response readiness.
+All simulations, telemetry analysis, and containment modeling documented within this repository are conducted exclusively within isolated laboratory systems designed for controlled security experimentation.

+The purpose of CyberVector is to investigate:

+• authentication abuse patterns
+• privilege escalation exposure
+• persistence mechanisms
+• compromise propagation behavior
+• containment response effectiveness

+This platform is intended to support research into defensive cybersecurity practices, incident response preparedness, and system hardening methodologies.

+No tools, techniques, or procedures documented within this repository are intended for unauthorized intrusion, offensive operations, or activity outside controlled research environments.

+All research activities are conducted in accordance with responsible cybersecurity experimentation standards.